davekilian/terracast/docs/architecture.md

 ## Cloud Provisioning

 Terrascale clusters are small (<100 node) groups of virtual machines running in a third-party cloud such as AWS, Azure or GCP.
-Terrascale clusters are similar in spirit to Snowflake's virtual warehouse API concept.
-This gives customers fine-grained control over the compute-vs-cost tradeoff, and pushes the problem of isolating clusters down to the cloud on which the cluster runs.
-If Terrascale were instead a single multi-tenant cluster, we would be responsible for isolating node performance and ensuring data security boundaries between tenants; with this architecture, the cloud provider provides both guarantees to the extent applicable.
+Terrascale clusters are similar in spirit to Snowflake's virtual warehouses: each cluster runs in the cloud, belongs to a single user, and stores and analyzes data for that user (and only that user).
+Users choose a cloud and a region; Terrascale provisions compute, storage and network resources in that region, and then stands up a Terrascale cluster running on those resources.
+Users interact with the Terrascale service for data plane queries, control plane operations and billing.

+This setup takes advantage of cloud multi-tenancy.
+Inside a Terrascale cluster, authorized users have full access to all stored data and can schedule any queries they wish.
+Outside the cluster, the hosting cloud provider sets and implements isolation guarantees, both from a security perspective (nobody else should be able to access the cluster's data) and from a performance perspective (compute- or I/O-intensive neighbors should not starve the cluster for compute time and I/O bandwidth).
+Because a Terrascale cluster is implemented as a network of IaaS virtual machines running in a public cloud, the cluster simply inherits whatever of these isolation guarantees are laid out in the hosting cloud's SLA.

 ### Orchestration